Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 What Are Thinking Hard Strategies in Education?

 Thinking hard strategies are classroom techniques designed to challenge students to engage in complex tasks that enhance critical thinking skills.
-These strategies move beyond simple recall questions to require students to apply, analyze, and synthesize knowledge.
+These strategies move beyond simple recall questions to require students to apply, analyse, and synthesize knowledge.
 Research shows these approaches can boost student involvement by 20% when implemented effectively.

 Ultimately, the power of 'thinking hard' strategies lies in their ability to make the most of lesson time.
-By challenging students to engage deeply with the material, these strategies not only enhance learning outcomes but also foster a lifelong love for learning.
+By challenging students to engage deeply with the material, these strategies not only enhance learning outcomes but also creates a lifelong love for learning.

 1. Metacognition and self-regulated learning